sammy183/UAVDEX/README.md

 4. Expansion of database features
 5. Functions for the best Uinf, dT, h for maximum efficiency

 Have any requests?
-Submit a ticket here:
+Submit a ticket on the google form below or open a github issue thread.
 #### TODO: GOOGLE FORM

-Want a propulsion component added to the default CSV sheets?
+Want a propulsion component added to the default package CSV sheets?
 Request here:
 #### TODO: GOOGLE FORM

 <!--